 Scott Lothes became the Center’s full-time executive director in 2011, after serving on its staff part-time since 2008.
 In 2013 he succeeded John Gruber as president and editor of the Center’s journal, Railroad Heritage.
 Fascinated by railroads from birth, Lothes grew up watching coal trains in West Virginia.
-He took up photography while attending college at Case Western Reserve University in Cleveland, Ohio, where he was graduated magna cum laude in 2002 with a degree in Mechanical Engineering.
-To date more than 300 of his photographs have appeared in print, along with forty bylined articles in magazines including Trains, Classic Trains, Railfan & Railroad, and Railroads Illustrated, as well as two front-page travel stories in the Sunday Oregonian, Portland, Oregon’s leading newspaper.
+He took up photography while attending college at Case Western Reserve University in Cleveland, Ohio, where he was graduated magna cum laude in 2002 with a degree in mechanical engineering.
+To date more than 500 of his photographs have appeared in print along with sixty bylined articles in magazines including Trains, Classic Trains, Railfan & Railroad, and Railroads Illustrated, as well as two front-page travel stories in the Sunday Oregonian, Portland, Oregon’s leading newspaper.
+He is coauthor of Wallace W. Abbey: A Life in Railroad Photography, and he has contributed forewords and chapters to four other books.
 Lothes won the Trains and Canon photography contest in 2003, tied for first place in the Center’s 2006 Creative Photography Awards Program, and in 2008 staff at Trains selected one of his photos for inclusion in its “100 Greatest Railroad Photos” special issue.
-He presented at the Center’s 2008 conference, and he has made numerous multimedia presentations at Winterail, Summerail, the Autumn Leaf Slideshow, and Beecherfest.
-Prior to joining the Center, Lothes spent three years as assistant editor of the engineering magazine Sound & Vibration and two years as an English teacher at a high school in Hokkaido, Japan.
-He has also lived in Oregon and traveled extensively in Vietnam and China.
-Since moving to Wisconsin, he has undertaken a project to document the railroads of the Upper Mississippi River Valley, where he enjoys hiking and camping with his wife, Maureen Muldoon.
+He presented at the Center’s 2008 and 2018 conferences, and he has made numerous multimedia presentations at Winterail, Summerail, and the other railroad and travel photography shows.
+Prior to joining the Center, Lothes spent three years as assistant editor of the engineering magazine Sound & Vibration in Bay Village, Ohio, and one year as an English teacher at a high school in Sapporo, Hokkaido, Japan.
+He has also lived in Oregon and traveled extensively in Vietnam, China, and central Europe.
+Since moving to Wisconsin in 2011, he has undertaken a project to document the railroads of the Upper Mississippi River Valley, where he enjoys hiking and camping with his wife, Maureen Muldoon, and their dog, Maddie.

 Hailey Paige came to the Center for an exhibitions internship in May 2017 and was promoted to exhibitions and events coordinator in January 2018.
 The role includes managing our traveling exhibitions and events, while helping to develop new exhibits and programming to accompany them.
 Hailey completed her master’s degree in Historical Administration from Eastern Illinois University in the fall of 2017 where she was named distinguished graduate student, 2016–2017.
 Her previous work experience included several cultural resource management positions (i.e. salvage archaeology) with institutions like the Wisconsin Historical Society and a broad variety of museum internships, including a position in the curator’s department at the Supreme Court of the United States.
 She received a bachelor’s degree in history and anthropology and certificates in archaeology and Celtic studies from UW-Madison.

-Inga Velten joined the Center as its development associate in September 2017.
+Inga Velten joined the Center for Railroad Photography & Art as its Development Associate in September 2017 and was promoted to Development Director in 2019.
 She brings more than seventeen years of experience in nonprofit fundraising and administration, with particular expertise in data management, prospect research, and major gift fundraising.
 She is a lifelong Wisconsinite and a graduate of the University of Wisconsin-Whitewater with a degree in History and English.
-Velten enjoys spending time at her family’s north-woods cabin, as well as exploring state parks and back roads with her husband Rob O’Connell, children Grainne and Eamonn, and dog Cara.
-When not exploring, gardening, or in the kitchen, she can easily lose herself looking at historic photographs in books and on the web.
-Her great grandfather was a locomotive engineer on the Atchison, Topeka & Santa Fe Railroad from the early to mid-1900s, and she is enjoying the meaningful connection her work with the Center makes to her family’s railroading roots.
+Inga enjoys spending time at her family’s north-woods cabin, as well as exploring state parks and back roads with her husband Rob O’Connell, children Grainne and Eamonn, and dog Cara.
+When not exploring, gardening, or in the kitchen, Inga can easily lose herself looking at historic photographs in books and on the web.
+Her great grandfather was a locomotive engineer for the Atchison, Topeka & Santa Fe Railway from the early- to mid-1900s, and she is enjoying the meaningful connection her work with the Center makes to her family’s railroading roots.